Q) What is equity ownership?

 Q) Is equity paid out to customers every year?

 A) Whether or not your equity ownership is retired and how much is retired is evaluated annually by LCEC’s Board of Trustees.
 An annual retirement is dependent on the financial position of LCEC.
 There are certain mortgage clauses from lenders that require LCEC to maintain minimum levels of specific financial ratios.
 If approved by the Board of Trustees, a percentage of the equity account balance is usually returned in the form of a check, but in some cases will appear as a credit to the electric bill or payment of a bad debt with LCEC.
+Over the years, LCEC has returned more than $248 million.

 Q) What happens to equity after an account is inactive?